 Read the press release from Leaf Music.

-"Bathymetric Terrains is excellent and everyone should listen to it." – Camilo Villamizar The East
+"Bathymetric Terrains is the latest record from Charke-Cormier duo, featuring the work of JUNO and ECMA award-winning composer/flutist Derek Charke and guitarist Eugene Cormier.
+It is excellent and everyone should listen to it.
+Five stars." – Camilo Villamizar The East

 Read the full review!